 “You should sit out in the sun, ya know.
 It’ll be good for ya, Red.”
 One of Harold’s bunkmates helped him up and outside of the barracks.
 He was grateful for the arm and sat down on some steps near one of the buildings.
 Harold opened his shirt and saw just how yellow his skin had become.
 There were some smaller sores on his chest but they weren’t open like the ones on his arms.
 He gave himself a once over and thought to himself that he looked like ketchup and mustard.
 Harold chuckled, and then frowned – he hadn’t had ketchup and mustard in almost two years.
 He thought to himself how awful prison camp really was, for him to miss condiments.
 The closest thing to a topping for Harold was if any gelatinous fat was left on top of the poor excuse for meat they were served.
 The thought of it would have made him gag if he wasn’t grateful for the extra calories that came with fat.
 He closed his eyes and listened to the men play softball – a lucky day for them, the guards didn’t interrupt today.

 “You Schwerdt?
 ‘Course you are.
 Look atcha!”
-Harold opened his eyes to a large Englishman standing over him.
+Harold opened his eyes to a large man standing over him.
 He was very tall and his body blocked out the sunlight that Harold was so very much enjoying.
 Harold surmised that, from the meat on the man’s bones, he hadn’t been in the prison camp for more than a few months.

 “How are you?”
 Harold extended a hand, but did not get up.

 “Better than you!”
 The man was joking, Harold knew this.
 He appreciated the banter.
-He continued on, “Name is Davies of the beautiful R-A-F.” His accent pleased Harold – almost musical.

 “Ah, Red, good to see you walking about.
 Get some sun?”
 He smiled and put his hand in his pocket.
 “I have something for you.
 It isn’t much, but it will get the ball rolling.
 Courtesy of the British Red Cross.”
 From his pocket, the medic pulled out the most beautiful thing Harold had seen in months – an orange.

 He was speechless.
 He looked at the medic and hesitated.
 The medic smiled and nodded his head, extending his arm a little further for Harold to take.
-Davies stood on and watched as Harold graciously took the piece of fruit from the medic’s hand.

 “I – thank you.”
 He began to feverishly peel the orange.